microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-shakeshake.md

 # Shake, Shake for a Tweet -- Retrieve a Twitter message with Azure Functions!

 In this tutorial, you learn how to use the motion sensor to trigger an event using Azure Functions.
 The app retrieves a random tweet with a #hashtag you configure in your Arduino sketch.
-The tweet displays on the DevKit screen.
+The tweet displays on the IoT DevKit screen.

+## About IoT DevKit

-The [MXChip IoT DevKit](https://aka.ms/iot-devkit) is an all-in-one Arduino compatible board with rich peripherals and sensors.
+The [MXChip IoT DevKit](https://aka.ms/iot-devkit) (a.k.a.
+IoT DevKit) is an all-in-one Arduino compatible board with rich peripherals and sensors.
 You can develop for it using [Azure IoT Workbench ](https://aka.ms/azure-iot-workbench).
 And it comes with a growing [projects catalog](https://aka.ms/devkit/project-catalog) to guide you prototype Internet of Things (IoT) solutions that take advantage of Microsoft Azure services.

 ## What you need